swarmcity/SwarmCityConcept/README.md

 - [ ] As a seeker, I can cancel my request, so the request is no longer on the hashtag. https://hackmd.io/zL84umAnREmgP0F7fwjgag

-## S01 E09: Rollercoastin' Brenda

-In episode 09, Brenda wakes up and sees how the deal has played out.

-Upon waking up, she reaches for her phone and sees a new notification: "You are selected", which fills her with joy.
-Right after she sees "You have been unselected", realising that being passed out on the couch made her miss the deal completely.

-She's a bit pissed off about it and contacts the hashtagmaintainer to get some education.

 #### New epics in this episode:
 - [ ] As a user, I get notified so I can quickly navigate to the actionnable items.